jpthor/blockchain/liquidity.md

 ## Economics
 Nodes should own most of the TVL themselves, so if they steal, they just steal their own money.
 Savers rely on nodes not stealing.
 Large Savers should just become Nodes to ensure no collusion.
-Vault Units cannot be used for bond until after 30 days.
+Savers cannot be used for bond until after 30 days.
 This ensures that all Nodes put up large amounts of capital at risk in the network first.

 ###############